PARADISE OF SWEET WINES!

-Petrol flavours, apricot and pineapple on the nose, delicious fruit sweetness on the palate, fine structure and fine elegance.
+Petrol flavours, apricot and pineapple on the nose, delicious fruit sweetness on the palate, fine structure and elegance.
 Well-knitted, harmonious, delicate and tasty.
 One of the best wines I've ever tasted from this property.
 Will keep for 10-15 years.

 CHÂTEAU COUTET 90p

-Much lighter than vintage 2005 but you can't ignore the sheer elegance, finesse and charm this wine has.
+Much lighter than vintage 2005, but you can't ignore the sheer elegance, finesse and charm this wine has.
 Seductive and very enjoyable.
-Maybe it will take on weight after a long time in bottle.
+Maybe it will take on weight after a long time in the bottle.
 10-15 years in the cellar.

 CHÂTEAU DOISY VEDRINES 90p

 CHÂTEAU GUIRAUD 90p

 On the light side, pretty elegant with very nice flavours of acacia, peach and apricot.
 10-15 years horizontally.

 CHÂTEAU RABAUD PROMIS 90p